khaefner/buffer_overflow/README.md

 ```

 ---
-`Action:`  Take a screen shout of your memory layout
+`Action:`  Take a screen shot of your memory layout
 ---

 Our stack now looks like this: